IMPORTANT: COVID-19 RISK ASSESSMENT AND POLICY UPDATES

 risk a: Awareness of and adherence to policies and procedures

-• All staff are aware of the procedures including, but not limited to, Health and Safety, Infection Control, First Aid, Safeguarding and Behaviour Policy
+- All staff are aware of the procedures including, but not limited to, Health and Safety, Infection Control, First Aid and Behaviour Policy

-• All pupils are aware of the new procedures and reminded at the start of every day.
-Signage is also displayed around the school site.
+- All pupils are aware of the new procedures and reminded at the start of every day

-• Pupils are made aware of the school’s infectious control procedures in relation to coronavirus and are informed that they must tell a member of staff if they begin to feel unwell.
+- Pupils are made aware of the school’s infection control procedures in relation to coronavirus and are informed that they must tell a member of staff if they begin to feel unwell.

 risk b: Implementing social distancing